Jaimeloeuf/relativity/README.md

-# relative-goto
+# relativity
-Visual Studio Code extension "relative-goto" allows you to jump to lines relative to the current line and select them if you wish.
+Visual Studio Code extension "relativity" allows you to jump to lines relative to the current line and select them if you wish.
 Should be used together with relative line numbers setting in VS code.

 ## Features